nillebco/rt-voice-assistant/README.md

 ## For the impatients

-You are on Mac, you have built whisper.cpp optimized for your architecture and installed ollama and ffmpeg using brew.
+You are on Mac, you have built whisper.cpp optimized for your architecture and installed uv, ollama and ffmpeg using brew.

 Now you can create a .env file:

 ```sh